IndiaInResearch/paper-data/README.md

 # Paper Datasets

-Extracted paper and author data across multiple domains of science which powers indiainresearch.org.
+Extracted list of published papers and author data across multiple domains of science which powers indiainresearch.org.

 To view a subset of the data, visit: [indiainresearch.org](https://www.indiainresearch.org/)